 Bluetooth SIG Presents LE Audio Potentials at EUHA Congress

 Thanks to lower energy consumption and higher sound quality with multi-stream functionality, Bluetooth® LE Audio can provide added support for hearing aids.
-At the Digital Future Friday on 9 October 2020, Ken Kolderup, Chief Marketing Officer at the Bluetooth Special Interest Group (SIG), will present the potential for this new audio standard to industry experts.
-Registration for the complete EUHA Digital and the Digital Future Friday programs are happening now.
+At the Digital Future Friday on 9 October 2020, Ken Kolderup, Chief Marketing Officer at the Bluetooth Special Interest Group (SIG), presented the potential for this new audio standard to industry experts.

 Challenges for Bluetooth Audio in Hearing Aids